Caucasian Native Cavalry Division: Service

-A large scale Austrian offensive forced the division to withdraw to the right bank of the Prut and by the middle of May it returned to its initial positions on the Dniester.
-On 4 June, the division took part in the Brusilov Offensive advancing along the right bank of the Dniester towards Chernivtsi, taking Okno village two days later.
-On 11 June, the division counter-attacked the Austrians who had attempted to create a bridgehead at Zhezhava.
-The division continued to pursue the Austrians taking the villages Luzhany, Shepenice and Altmaeshti on the left bank of the Prut, taking 1,320 prisoners in the process.
+A large-scale Austrian offensive forced the division to withdraw to the right bank of the Prut, and by the middle of May it had returned to its initial positions on the Dniester.
+On 4 June, the division took part in the Brusilov Offensive of June to September 1916, advancing along the right bank of the Dniester towards Chernivtsi, taking Okno village two days later.
+On 11 June, the division counter-attacked against the Austrians who had attempted to establish a bridgehead at Zhezhava.
+The division continued to pursue the Austrians, taking the villages Luzhany, Shepenice and Altmaeshti on the left bank of the Prut, taking 1,320 prisoners in the process.

-In October 1915, the Russian High Command began forming reserve sotnias for each of the Savage Division’s regiments, due to heavy casualties among its ranks.
+In October 1915, the Russian High Command began forming reserve sotnias for each of the Savage Division's regiments, due to heavy casualties among its ranks.
 By March 1916, the division had lost 23 officers and 260 riders killed, as well as 144 officers and 1,438 riders wounded.
 On 27 July 1916, the Russian Zaamur Infantry Division launched two unsuccessful frontal attacks on Ezerzhany, suffering casualties and being forced to withdraw.
 The 3rd Brigade of the Savage Division was then ordered to seize the village.
-On the dawn of the following day, the Ingush and Circassian Regiments charged on the village, the charge reinvigorated the Zaamur infantrymen who followed suit.
+On the dawn of the following day, the Ingush and Circassian Regiments charged on the village - the charge reinvigorated the Zaamur infantrymen, who followed suit.
 At 7:30 a.m., the Russian cavalry entered the village, exchanging fire and engaging in hand-to-hand combat with the defenders.
 By 8 a.m., the village had been cleared of enemy combatants, while the Ingush pursued those fleeing to the north.
 A second cavalry charge resulted in the capture of five 6-inch artillery pieces and 20 crates of ammunition.
 The 46th and 58th Prussian Infantry Regiments were annihilated, and 110 Germans were taken prisoner.
 The Russian cavalry lost 19 men killed, 58 wounded and 60 horses.